 Casablanca, the quintessential cinematic romance, remains an enduring classic and a wonderful monument to the golden age of Hollywood.

-The film follows a cynical club owner and dashing rogue, Rick (Humphrey Bogart) as he’s dragged into WW2 when his former lover Ilsa (Ingrid Bergman) turns up at his club asking him to help her get her husband out of the country before he’s captured by Nazis.
+The film follows a cynical club owner and dashing rogue, Rick (Humphrey Bogart), as he’s dragged into WW2 when his former lover Ilsa (Ingrid Bergman) turns up at his club asking him to help her get her husband out of the country before Nazis capture him.
 The embers of their old romance are soon reignited though, and Rick must decide between what’s right and what he wants.